MicrosoftDocs/entra-docs/docs/architecture/sse-deployment-guide-internet-access.md

    [ ![Screenshot of Global Secure Access Client, Advanced diagnostics, Traffic, Network traffic, Start collecting.](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-start-collecting-inline.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-start-collecting-inline.png#lightbox)

-1. Attempt to open the FQDN that you blocked to confirm blocked access.
+1. To confirm blocked access, attempt to open the FQDN you blocked.
 It can take up to 20 minutes for the policy to apply to your client device.

 ### Stop the agent and confirm restored access

 1. On **Network traffic**, select **Stop collecting**.
-1. Scroll to observe the traffic from your attempt to open the FQDN as well as associated data.
+1. Scroll to observe the traffic related to your attempt to open the FQDN, and associated data.

    [ ![Screenshot of Network traffic for FQDN.](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-fqdn-traffic-inline.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-advanced-diagnostics-network-traffic-fqdn-traffic-inline.png#lightbox)

-1. On your test device \> System Tray \> expand options \> right-click **Global Secure Access client**.
+1. On your test device \> System Tray \>, expand options \> right-click **Global Secure Access client**.
 Select **Pause**.

    [ ![Screenshot of Global Secure Access System Tray options, Pause.](media/sse-deployment-guide-internet-access/global-secure-access-client-options-pause.png)](media/sse-deployment-guide-internet-access/global-secure-access-client-options-pause.png#lightbox)